simgrid/simgrid/examples/README.rst

           This shows how to declare disks in XML.

-The FileSystem plugin provides a more detailed view, with the classical operations over files: open, move, unlink, and of course read and write.
-The file and disk sizes are also dealt with and can result in short reads and short write, as in reality.
+The FileSystem plugin provides a more detailed view, with the classical operations over files: open, move, unlink, and of course, read and write.
+The file and disk sizes are also dealt with and can result in short reads and short writes, as in reality.

   - **File Management:**
     This example illustrates the use of operations on files